tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 - Standard: the tracker will use the current document.referrer values and campaign parameters of the page as source and campaign parameters.

-  Example: If a user gives consent on the second page viewed (current ```document.referrer``` = website domain), the source and campaign parameter values will be null.
+  Example: If a user gives consent on the second page (```document.referrer``` = website domain), the source and campaign parameter values will be null.

-- Enhanced: the tracker will **save and update a temporary JavaScript cookie**, storing the latest, not self document.referrer values, source and campaign parameters.
+- Enhanced: the tracker will **save and update a temporary JavaScript cookie**, storing the source and campaign parameters of the landing page.

-  Example: If a user gives consent on the second page viewed (current ```document.referrer``` = website domain), the source and campaign parameter values will be taken from the cookie saved on the first page.
+  Example: If a user gives consent on the second page (```document.referrer``` = website domain), the source and campaign parameter values will be taken from the cookie saved on the first page.
+For the next pages, source and campaign parameter values will be the currents.

 #### Do not respect consent mode
 If ```respect_consent_mode``` is disabled, all events are tracked regardless user consents.